-Proper permissions must be configured in order to allow users to work with the Jet Data Manager.
-During the course of this article we will discuss the resources that need to accessed, what permissions need to be set and how to set these permissions.
+Proper SQL permissions must be configured in order to allow users to work with the Jet Data Manager.
+During the course of this article we will discuss the resources that need to be accessed, what permissions need to be set and how to set these permissions.

 What Resources Will Users Need to Access?